ElOtro/stockuprb-api/README.md

 ## How to run

-rake db:create db:migrate an then rails s
+rake db:create db:migrate and then rails s

+If you want to fill database tables with test data, run: rake db:seed

 ## TODO